Neuroscience in Advertising; When Does it Become Mind Control?

 Not too long ago, researchers conducted a study measuring the effects electromagnetic radiation emitted from cell phones had on the brain.
 The study was predicated on the question of whether or not it was possible to control somebody’s mind with a cell phone.

 Their result turned out to be affirmative.
 The cell phone radiation stimulated alpha waves in the brain, particularly in areas closest to where the phone was being held.
-These types of waves are produced when we sleep, or in wakeful states where we’re daydreaming, or when switching from external thinking to internal thinking.
-A little creepy, right?
+These types of waves are produced when we sleep, in wakeful states where we’re daydreaming, or when switching from external thinking to internal thinking.
 It’s even more unsettling when you find out that the study was conducted using, a now very obsolete, Nokia 6110.

 Today, advertising is eerily predictive in our online browsing, but the majority of it is simply based on your search history.
 If you’ve searched for a product on the internet, you’ll probably be served an advertisement for that product or something similar, almost instantly.
-This can be easily avoided by clearing the cookies in your browser, going incognito, or using a Tor browser.
+This can be avoided to a certain extent by clearing the cookies in your browser, going incognito, or using a Tor browser.

-Recent questions arose as to whether advertisers take it too far by actively recording your conversations without your permission, so as to pick up on what to market to you.
+But questions have arisen recently as to whether advertisers take it too far by actively recording your conversations without your permission, so as to pick up on what to market to you.
 As technology becomes more intrinsically connected in our lives, what might be the next furtive marketing tactic or medium in advertising?